LEARNAcademy/treasurehunt-challenge/README.md

 - Can see a message stating that I won the game after selecting the square that contains the bomb
 - Can see a message stating that I won the game after the counter reaches zero
 - Cannot continue the game play once the game has been won or lost

-**Story 5**: In order to play the treasure hunt game, as the user of the application, I should be able to restart the game at any time.

-**Branch**: restart

-- Can see a button called “Play Again”
-- Can click on the “Play Again” button to reset the board game

 ### 🏔 Stretch Challenges